Niiingleiii/ML-French-Text-Classification/README.md

 ## Basic Classifier Models

 To start, we decided to use basic classifier models.
 This meant diving into the world of Logistic Regression, K-Nearest Neighbors (KNN), Decision Tree, and Random Forest.
 Without a deep understanding of our data, we applied these models directly, hoping to establish a simple baseline.
-Our initial results, using raw data without any preprocessing, yielded a baseline accuracy of 50%.

 ## Exploring Tokenizers
-We then turned to a more sophisticated tool, CamemBERT tokenization, a pre-trained language model for French.
-Despite not fully understanding its complexities, we did not realize it could also function as a classifier and assumed it was solely for tokenization.
+For the choice of tokenzier, we turned to TF-IDF (Term Frequency-Inverse Document Frequency, a numerical statistic that reflects the importance of a word in a document relative to a collection of documents) and then a more sophisticated tool, CamemBERT tokenization, a pre-trained language model for French.
+Despite not fully understanding CamemBERT's complexities, we did not realize it could also function as a classifier and assumed it was solely for tokenization.
 We used CamemBERT only because we had heard from classmates that BERT-like models were top-notch for text processing.
-We also tried TF-IDF (Term Frequency-Inverse Document Frequency, a numerical statistic that reflects the importance of a word in a document relative to a collection of documents), but it performed worse than CamemBERT.
+Our initial results, using CamemBERT tokenization and Random Forest classifier, yielded a baseline accuracy of 50%.

 ## Exploring Advanced Classifiers